davidjahn/pcc-learning-name/pcc-hello-world-example/README.md

 # pcc-hello-world-example

-Sample "Hello World" Spring Boot application to work with Pivotal Cloud Cache(PCC)
+This example Spring Boot _Hello, World_ app introduces aspects of the look-aside cache pattern as it caches a single key/value entry.
+The app works with Pivotal Cloud Cache (PCC) or with Apache Geode as a caching service.

+See the PCC documentation on [The Look-Aside Cache](https://docs.pivotal.io/p-cloud-cache/design-patterns.html#lookaside-cache) for a description of a look-aside cache.

 ## Build the App